bas080/straw/README.md

 ## Reasoning

-Because you want something portable and simpel.
+Because you want something portable and simple.

 ## Usage